 No visit to Washington D.C. is complete without visiting the Smithsonian museums and memorials.
-My husband and I have both visited DC several times, yet wanted to wait until our kids were a little older for them to visit.
-We wanted them to really appreciate and understand what they were seeing (as much as possible for a young child).
+My husband and I have both visited DC several times, yet wanted to wait until our kids were a little older to take them on a tour of our nation’s capital.
+We wanted them to really appreciate and understand what they were seeing (as much as possible for a young child) and also not travel in the summer when the crowds are insane.
+The best time to visit Washington D.C. for us was during the winter.
 At the time of the trip, the kids were 7 and 9.
 I’m glad we did hold off because I feel they really enjoyed the city and learned a great deal more about the US.
 These are their favorite museums and memorials ranked.

 Best Museums in Washington DC